 In all honesty, it was like pulling teeth to get me to agree to leaving the life we were building.
 I was more than hesitant, I was defiant.
 Still, I eventually said yes.

-While that over generalization could quite possibly apply to some of those living on the road, it definitely does not apply to all.
+While that over generalization could quite possibly apply to some of those who live full time on the road, it definitely does not apply to all.

 It is true that we aren’t working in the traditional sense.
 Still, we do work each and every day.
 We work to test our limits, expand our minds and to not only see, but also fully understand the small towns, big cities, mountains, desserts and everything in between that make the United States what it is today.
 We are seeking a greater understanding.
 We are still learning.

-If you have made it this far and still see that reasoning as some B.S. excuse to forgo real responsibilities, the ones society has imposed, let me see if I can appeal the sensible side in you.
+If you have made it this far and still see that reasoning as some B.S. excuse not rooted in reality, an excuse to forgo real responsibilities, the ones society has imposed, let me see if I can appeal the sensible side in you.